 Well, it is debatable.
 Varied models have different specs, and you should always check the refrigerator’s handbook for this information.

-The distance between the refrigerator and the stove should be between 15 and 20 inches, with a minimum of nine inches, according to installers.
-When using a gas stove, the 20-inch spacing is required since the heat is more intense.
+The distance between the refrigerator and the stove should be between 15 and 20 inches with a minimum of nine inches according to installers.
+When using a gas stove, a 20-inch spacing is required since the heat is more intense.